 Equipping the innovators of tomorrow to address the biggest health challenges of our time.

 Every day we spark, shape and mould cutting-edge innovation; turning ideas into reality.
 Our ambition is to enable European citizens to live longer, healthier lives, and we are committed to addressing some of the greatest health challenges of our time.
-As part of this purpose, we educate future innovators and entrepreneurs via the EIT Health Campus programmes, so that they leave education primed and ready to create their own innovative solutions to improve lives.
+As part of this purpose, we educate future innovators and entrepreneurs via the EIT Health Education programmes, so that they leave education primed and ready to create their own innovative solutions to improve lives.

 From student to entrepreneur: Kristaps’ Story